PlatformTroubleshooting

 • You don’t have a server running in the session backend.

-1. Docker was unable to start your container because the image wasn't built for the linux/amd64 platform.
+If your backend was terminated immediately after a starting status, it may be because Docker was unable to start your container.
+This most often occurs because the image wasn’t built for the linux/amd64 platform.
 When using npx jamsocket push to upload your image to Jamsocket, make sure that you are either using the --dockerfile flag (in which case, the CLI will build the image for you), or that you are pushing an existing image that was built for the x86 arch, i.e. docker build --platform=linux/amd64 ....

-• Your backend was killed for hitting a memory limit.
-Refer to the backend's page (ie. app.jamsocket.com/backend/[BACKEND NAME]) on the Jamsocket dashboard to see your memory usage.
-Contact us to upgrade your Jamsocket plan, if you'd like.
+If your backend terminated with the exit code 139, it was likely killed for hitting a memory limit.
+Refer to the backend’s page (ie. app.jamsocket.com/backend/[BACKEND_ID]) on the Jamsocket dashboard to see your memory usage.
+Contact us to upgrade your Jamsocket plan, if you’d like.

 This error can occur if there was an outage caused by issues from our cloud provider or Jamsocket itself.
 Refer to our Jamsocket status page to check for a possible outage.
 Contact us if the issue persists.